 The test voyage was conducted in September 2018 in co-operation with Rotterdam-based GoodFuels – an innovative and market leading company in the field of advanced sustainable fuels.
 The test voyage was a ballast trip from Rotterdam in the Netherlands to Tallinn in Estonia, on the 37,000 dwt, 182-meter-long Handysize product tanker vessel NORD HIGHLANDER.

-To compare how the engine reacted on the biofuel as an alternative to low sulphur fossil fuel, the departure from Antwerp was conducted on fossil fuel.
+To compare how the engine, a MAN 7S50MC-C7 rated 11.060 kW at 127 rpm, reacted on the biofuel as an alternative to low sulphur fossil fuel, the departure from Antwerp was conducted on fossil fuel.
 After a visual inspection of the engine, the vessel switched to biofuel.
 During the voyage the engine was operated at different loads for sufficiently long periods to establish stable performance.
 After the test, a final visual inspection of the engine was conducted, which confirmed that the engine was not negatively affected by the biofuel.

 Norden will continue working with GoodFuels to gain further experience with biofuel as an alternative to low sulphur fossil fuel.
 NORDEN is also considering other possibilities to lower the carbon footprint.
 The goal is to offer commercially attractive CO2 neutral transport to customers within the foreseeable future.